FreeCAD/FreeCAD/CONTRIBUTING.md

 ## 5. Contribution Requirements

-1. Patches are submitted in the form of Pull Requests (PR).
+1. Contributions are submitted in the form of Pull Requests (PR).
 2. Maintainers and Contributors MUST have a Platform account and SHOULD use their real names or a well-known alias.
 If the Platform alias differs from the account alias on the FreeCAD Forum, effort SHOULD be taken to avoid confusion.
 3. A PR SHOULD be a minimal and accurate answer to exactly one identified and agreed-on problem.
 4. A PR SHOULD refrain from adding additional dependencies to the FreeCAD project unless no other option is available.